yousefelassal/quote-cron/README.md

 > Love at first sight is easy to understand; it's when two people have been looking at each other for a lifetime that it becomes a miracle.

 > A goal is a dream with a deadline.

+> No one has ever become poor by giving.